adyromantika/fun-with-kubernetes/README.md

 Purpose: Single node examples and minikube do not reflect real multi-node Kubernetes environments.
 It'd be fun and useful to have a multi-node environment to study and run test on, to emulate real world setup.

-Let's launch a local Kubernetes cluster on Ubuntu 18.04.
+Let's launch a local Kubernetes.
 Requirements:

 * [Vagrant](https://www.vagrantup.com/)
 * [Virtualbox](https://www.virtualbox.org/)

+## End Results

+* Ubuntu 18.04 machines (bionic64)
+* Kubernetes 1.22

 ## Quick Start